-- 5.2.1 Carry and Storage Except when within the boundaries of a Safety Area, or when under the supervision and direct command of a Range Officer, long guns must be unloaded and held, shouldered or slung (or placed in a rack), with the muzzle pointed skywards.
+5.2.1 Carry and Storage - Except when within the boundaries of a Safety Area, or when under the supervision and direct command of a Range Officer, long guns must be unloaded and held, shouldered or slung (or placed in a rack), with the muzzle pointed skywards.
 Long guns placed in a slip or case are not required to be pointed skywards.
 Failure to comply may be subject to the provisions of Rule 10.5.1.
 The action may be open or closed, but a chamber safety flag must be fitted at all times when the firearm is not in use.
 Detachable magazines must be removed.
-Violations will incur a warning for the first occurrence, but will be subject to Rule 10.5.1 for subsequent occurrences in the same match. - 5.2.1.1 Competitors arriving at an IPSC match in possession of a loaded firearm must immediately report to a Range Officer, who will supervise unloading of the firearm.
-Competitors failing to comply may be subject to Rule 10.5.14. - 5.2.1.2 Within the provisions of Rule 5.2.1 no ammunition of any kind is permitted on the gun, or in clips or loops fitted to the gun, or to a sling fitted to the gun except when under the supervision of, and in response to a direct instruction issued by a Range Officer. - 5.2.2 Not applicable. - 5.2.3 With the exception of a bipod and/or barricade stops, the use of any other stability improving device attached to the firearm by any means is prohibited. - 5.2.4 Ammunition and speed loaders must be carried or worn on the competitor or mounted to the rifle in safely designed pouches, pockets or other suitable retention devices, unless otherwise specified in the written stage briefing.
+Violations will incur a warning for the first occurrence, but will be subject to Rule 10.5.1 for subsequent occurrences in the same match.

+- 5.2.1.1 Competitors arriving at an IPSC match in possession of a loaded firearm must immediately report to a Range Officer, who will supervise unloading of the firearm.
+Competitors failing to comply may be subject to Rule 10.5.14. - 5.2.1.2 Within the provisions of Rule 5.2.1 no ammunition of any kind is permitted on the gun, or in clips or loops fitted to the gun, or to a sling fitted to the gun except when under the supervision of, and in response to a direct instruction issued by a Range Officer. - 5.2.2 Not applicable. - 5.2.3 The use of shooting sticks, sandbags, tripods and similar, or any stability improving device attached to the firearm by means of straps or tape, is prohibited. - 5.2.4 Ammunition and speed loaders must be carried or worn on the competitor or mounted to the firearm in safely designed pouches, pockets or other suitable retention devices, unless otherwise specified in the written stage briefing.